PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 ## Chemotaxis pathway

 This pathway includes the receptor we've discussed - receptor complex MCP, a series of chemotaxis proteins - CheW, CheA, CheY, CheZ (*Che* stands for chemotaxis), and the basal body of flagelli.
-The figure provides a visualization[^ParkinsonLab].
+The figure provides a visualization modified from Parkinson Lab illustrations[^ParkinsonLab].
 ![image-center](../assets/images/chemotaxisphosnew.png){: .align-center}
 <figcaption>A summary of chemotaxis pathway.
 Signal is ligand binding, and the signal is propagated through CheA and CheY phosphorylation, which leads to the response of CW flagellar rotation.
 Blue curved arrow: phosphorylation; grey curved arrow: dephosphorylation; blue dotted arrow: interaction.</figcaption>